BA(Hons) Product Design

 Learning and Teaching

-The design lecturers for this course all began teaching at UWE Bristol after years of professional practice within the design industry.
-This gives the teaching an emphasis on professional practice that will prepare you for a career in design.
+Our lecturers all have years of professional practice within the design industry.
+Along with an emphasis on hands-on learning, this gives the course professional practice focus that will prepare you for your career in design.

 Showcase your work

-Graduates also exhibit at the annual New Designers exhibition in London, where awards and media interest are a springboard for graduate careers.
+Graduates also exhibit at the New Designers exhibition in London, where awards and media interest are a springboard for careers.

 Careers / Further study

-We have strong links with local companies, who also provide graduate employment opportunities.
-Most of our graduates go straight into jobs in design and product development for design consultancies or in-house design teams for manufacturers and major brands.
+We have strong links with local companies who provide graduate jobs.
+Most of our graduates go straight into product development roles for design consultancies or join in-house design teams for manufacturers and major brands.

 Supplementary fee information